aroberge/friendly-traceback-docs/docs/source/design.rst

 ---------------

-As noted above, it is possible to translate almost all the text provided by friendly-traceback.
+As noted above, it is possible to translate almost all the text provided by Friendly-traceback.

 When using Python, it is customary to determine which language should be used to provide translations by a call to ``locale.getdefaultlocale()``.
-In an earlier version, we did this but have decided to use English as the default and let the user (which could be another program that imports friendly-traceback) decide what language should be used.
+In an earlier version, we did this but have decided to use English as the default and let the user (which could be another program that imports Friendly-traceback) decide what language should be used.

 The information provided by ``locale.getdefaultlocale()`` includes